Visas and Work Permits — 4 min

 A unique feature of Australian employment law covering independent contractors is the Independent Contractor's Act 2006, which allows independent contractors to apply to the federal court for remedy if a contract is deemed harsh or unfair.

-For example, if your company is US-based, the US Internal Revenue Service (IRS) will tax all income paid out to workers outside of the country, including international employees and contractors.
+For example, if your company is US-based, the US Internal Revenue Service (IRS) will tax all income paid out to workers outside the country, including international employees and contractors.
 Workers who are non-citizens living outside the US (called Non-Resident Alien) are taxed differently.
 US-based companies will have to request a W-8 BEN form (used to establish foreign status) from these workers and submit it to the relevant authority.

 Remote’s tax compliance feature is especially useful if you're a US-based company looking to hire international contractors outside the US, including Australia.
-We automatically generate the relevant tax forms needed for contractors, making it easy for them to submit the information you need.
+We automatically generate the relevant tax forms needed for contractors, making it easy for your contractors to submit the information you need.
 When you’re ready to file your taxes, you have all the details on hand, not just enabling compliance but ensuring that your contractors are properly compensated.

 You can pay the contractor directly after they invoice you.
-Since independent contractors are responsible for paying their own taxes, you don’t need to withhold tax money for this purpose.
+Since independent contractors are responsible for paying their taxes, you don’t need to withhold tax money for this purpose.

 Who pays superannuation (Australia's retirement system)